 - Full anonymity: You are not forced to provide any personal information (such as your phone number or email address) in order to use Threema.

-- Comprehensive encryption: With Threema, all your communications are end-to-end encrypted – not only text messages but also group chats, media files, and even status messages.
+- Comprehensive encryption: With Threema, all your communications are end-to-end encrypted – not only text messages and voice calls but also group chats, media files, and even status messages.

 - Comprehensive functionality: Threema is versatile and feature-rich.